 A South Carolina bill would put pro-gun, NRA-sponsored curricula in public schools.
 And as someone generally sanguine toward gun ownership, and one who wouldn't even object to firearms training in public schools under the right circumstances, I say this bill is bat-guano insane like the rest of the professional gun-rights movement.
 Having the NRA do the curriculum (versus, oh, I don't know, teachers) is corporate welfare simple and plain.
 And yes they chose December 15 as their little Second Amendment Day because they're pricks.
 And saying gun manufacturer PTR relocated from Connecticut to South Carolina because it "didn't feel supported" after the Sandy Hook shootings makes gun manufacturers sound like whiners, which is, I would think, not the image they'd want to project.
 It's getting harder and harder to be pro-gun in America.

 Under some pressure, the New York state Department of Education issues new restrictions on restraining and suspending students.
 We have retained some semblance of civilized behavior, to be telling teachers they need to resort to de-escalation of conflicts before calling 911 on out-of-control students.
 It would also help if we'd show fewer celebrity tantrums on TV.
 A lot of these folks just aren't good role models.

 Speaking of which, actor/director/poet/musician Leonard Nimoy, most famous as Mr. Spock from Star Trek, has died at the age of 83.
-It would be hard to underestimate the positive effect Mr. Nimoy's Spock has had on popular culture: the calm, logical, and loyal First Officer taught us that diversity need not be feared, that passion need not be loud, and, perhaps most importantly, that intelligence not only made you powerful but integral to your community.
+It would be hard to overestimate the positive effect Mr. Nimoy's Spock has had on popular culture: the calm, logical, and loyal First Officer taught us that diversity need not be feared, that passion need not be loud, and, perhaps most importantly, that intelligence not only makes you powerful but integral to your community.
 The man will be missed, but his work will, if you'll forgive me, live long and prosper.